 What Other Things Can Naturally Help You With Cough?

-They haven't mentioned which pepper they used, but both black pepper and cayenne pepper have active ingredients that help with a cough.
+The review article does not stipulate which pepper they used, but both black pepper and cayenne pepper have active ingredients that help with a cough.

 Although, avoid giving honey to infants, as they have a risk of developing infant botulism if the honey is somehow contaminated with a bacteria called Clostridium botulinum.